nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 <p><img src="/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-4-1.png" alt="Location visits" /><figcaption>Figure 1: Percentage of male and female respondents visiting different locations by number of visits in the past week.
 Darker shading indicates a higher number of participants</figcaption></p>

-#![Figure 1 \- Percentage of male and female respondents visiting
-#different locations by number of visits in the past week.
-Darker shading
-#indicates a higher number of
-#participants](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-4-1.png)

 For visits to food retailers, we did not specifically ask whether food was consumed within the premises.